Video Game: Street Pass Mii Plaza

 - Old Save Bonus:

 - You can set it up so that Miis join your plaza from other sources, such as race opponents in Mario Kart 7.
 They don't give you any benefit in most games, but they do count towards the accomplishments for collecting a certain number of Miis, and they can add to the armies of you and people you encounter in Warrior's Way.

-- Miis from prior passes (including the above other sources) can also be repurchased with Play Coins to be used again in Find Mii, Find Mii II and Mii Force.
+- Miis from prior passes can also be repurchased with Play Coins to be used again in Find Mii, Find Mii II, and Mii Force.
 They cost more than getting a Mii at random, but they're helpful if they're a high level or have a shirt color needed to pass a specific obstacle.